ascl1u/animanga-genie/src/utils/README-SUPABASE.md

 - Recommendations are stored as JSONB arrays in the `recommendations` field.
 - The `watch_history_hash` field helps determine if recommendations need to be regenerated based on watch history changes.
 - Service role operations are now logged for auditing purposes.

+## Anime Schema Updates

+The anime table has been enhanced with additional fields to support our recommendation engine:

+1. **Enhanced Media Information**:
+   - Added `duration` and `status` fields to provide more detailed information
+   - Retained `image_url` as a text field for simplicity and compatibility
+   - Enhanced `tags` to include rank and category information for better recommendation filtering

+2. **Related Content**:
+   - Added `relations` field to store connections between anime (sequels, prequels, spin-offs)
+   - Added `studios` field to enable studio-based recommendations

+3. **Field Type Standardization**:
+   - Ensured all complex fields are stored as JSONB for consistency and query performance
+   - Standardized timestamps with `created_at` and `updated_at` fields

+These schema changes allow our recommendation engine to generate more accurate suggestions based on detailed anime metadata, relationships between shows, and production information.

 ## Polls Database Setup